luicer/luicer.github.io/_posts/2024-02-26-Flashlight-Driver-Lineal-eng.md

 {:style="text-align:center;"}
 ![Isense](/assets/images/2024/Lineal_Led/Isense_1.png "Isense")

 An intensity of 2A generates a voltage of approximately 20mV across the resistor.
-It is verified that the ripple of the intensity is small; in no case does it pass through 0..
+We can see that the ripple of the intensity is small; in no case does it pass through 0.

 # Measurement of efficiency and operating voltage.